gvwilson/thirdbit/_posts/2021/2021-06-30-those-who-ignore-history.md

 PF: You mean you can automatically make lessons more effective and tell us how to make videos and autograded exercises more engaging?

-ML: Uh---
+ML: Uh, what?

-PF: When can you start?
+PF: Cool!
+When can you start?